digital-asset/daml/docs/source/app-dev/ledger-api.rst

 What's in the Ledger API
 ************************

-You can access the Ledger API via via the HTTP JSON API, Java bindings, Scala bindings or gRPC.
+You can access the Ledger API via the HTTP JSON API, Java bindings, Scala bindings or gRPC.
 In all cases, the Ledger API exposes the same services:

 - Submitting commands to the ledger